 Location: 53 Tras St, Singapore 078992

 If you are a fan of éclair, then this shop is definitely a must go.
 During my most recent trip, this was the first of the Singapore dessert shops we visited (Cody really wanted some sweets).
-While we had just gotten lunch at Amoy food centre we decided to make the few kilometers walk to L’ÉCLAIR to burn off those hawker center calories.
+While we had just gotten lunch at Amoy food center we decided to make the few kilometers walk to L’ÉCLAIR to burn off those hawker center calories.
 And then of course to regain them with some gorgeous French pastry.

 While the selection was limited by the time we arrived, we still had our pick of some top choices.
 We opted for their Tiramisu éclair which aside from being beautiful, was delicious.
 The pastry was perfectly cooked, and the cream was just divine, with no overpowering flavors.
 This perfectly balanced dessert was a nice reward after our walk and I would definitely go back.